 - Title status.
 A vehicle with a clean title has no liens or issues.
 But if you see a salvage, lemon, or flood title, you could be stuck with costly repairs down the road.

 - Vehicle history.
-Checking the VIN may reveal that the vehicle was in an accident, damaged, or stolen, which is critical to know before buying.
+Checking the VIN may reveal the car’s history — if the vehicle was in an accident, damaged, or stolen, which is critical to know before buying.

-In addition, you can also learn about the vehicle’s fuel efficiency, safety rating, and other essential aspects of the vehicle that may affect your decision on the purchase.
+In addition, you can learn about the vehicle’s fuel efficiency, safety rating, and other essential aspects that may affect your decision to purchase it.
 When inspecting the vehicle in person, make sure you also verify that the VIN you get from the seller matches the one printed on the actual vehicle.

 There are no security concerns with disclosing the VIN as it is shared often and is easily visible on the vehicle.
 If your potential seller refuses to share the vehicle’s VIN, you might want to consider this transaction.